 The spot price of a commodity or security is the price at which the commodity or security is available for immediate purchase and delivery.
 In other words, the prevailing market price of the security or commodity is the spot price.
 On the other hand, the futures price is the price at which the commodity is trading in the futures market for its actual delivery on a future date (can be a year, six months, etc.).

 So, when you buy or sell something at the futures price, you just make an agreement to conduct the transaction on that future date.
 The futures market is thus the expectation of the difference between the current price and the futures price of a commodity or security.
 And that is the basis for all the futures contracts.
 Here the participants would expect to earn money by predicting this difference in their favor.
 So, if the futures price is higher and the spot price is lower, the basis will be negative.

 What is Backwardation?

 Backwardation is when the spot prices of a commodity are higher than its futures price.
 So, for example, if the spot price of gold today is $1500/oz and its futures price is $1400/oz, we have the situation of backwardation.
 Backwardation can be a result of two kinds of movements in commodity prices.

 - Another cause of backwardation can be an unusual decline in the futures prices.
 This unusual decline in futures prices can be due to an oversupply of a commodity on its way.
-For example, the government going to import a large quantity of a particular commodities.
+For example, the government will import a large quantity of a particular commodity.
 If the demand remains stable and the supply gets excessive, traders know that the prices will dive down.
 Or, the unusual decline in futures prices may come out of a heavy demand projection for the future.